Utah is a shall-issue state. Permits are issued at the state level by the Department of Public Safety.

 Carry While Using Alcohol or Controlled Substances?

-Does Utah have laws regarding carrying a firearm while using alcohol or controlled substances?
+Does Utah have laws regarding carrying a concealed firearm while using alcohol or controlled substances?

 Not while consuming or under the influence (defined as blood or breath alcohol concentration of .05 grams or greater) or a controlled substance as defined in Section 58-37-2, outside of the person's residence or the residence of another with the consent of the individual who is lawfully in possession.